thorrellt/CareCorner/README.md

 - Storing data from any “incident” that occurs, including device audio, GPS route, timestamps and journal entries.
 Amongst other things.

-By our prototype delivery date, we were to successfully demonstrate the implementation of
+By our prototype delivery date, we were able to successfully demonstrate the implementation of
 - SMS messaging via the Twilio API
 - GPS tracking via the HERE API
 - End to End communication between our app and our backend designed using Serverless Framework and LocalStack to serve as a local AWS environment